cityofcapetown/Data-Portal/README.md

 **NB** The below config is strictly for development purposes, and is horribly insecure.

-1. Run the script `bash bin/run_ckan.sh`
+### Docker
-2. Copy across the config files into the CKAN config directory specified in the run script
+Deploys everything to one host that needs Docker installed.
+On the plus side, very simple, on the minus, as reliable as that one host.

-3. Create an admin user: `docker exec -it ckan /usr/local/bin/ckan-paster --plugin=ckan sysadmin -c /etc/ckan/production.ini add ckan_admin`
+1. Run the script `bash bin/run_ckan.sh` - see the script for the args
-4. CKAN should be accessible at <hostname>:8001
+2. CKAN should be accessible at <hostname>:8001
-5. Remove everything: `bash bin/rm_ckan.sh`
+3. Remove everything: `bash bin/rm_ckan.sh`

-## Customising for Production
+#### Customising for Production
 Working notes on what has to be done to prepare this install for production deployment:
 * Change location of all mounted volumes to somewhere other than `/tmp`.
 * Change Access and Secret key for Minio when spinning up container, and also in the CKAN config file.